Driver slams into pedestrian near bus stop on Houston's south side

 HOUSTON, Texas (KTRK) -- A driver is believed to have been intoxicated after slamming into a pedestrian near a bus stop on Houston's south side.

-Houston police say it happened early Monday on Scott Street and Grimms.
+Houston police say it happened early Monday on Scott Street and Griggs.

 Investigators say the impact of the crash was so strong that the victim hit the front and back windshields.
 According to authorities, the victim was taken to a hospital in critical condition.